dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

-Finally, the core code in module2f consists of an orchestrator layer in the main() of module2f.
+The core code in module2f consists of an orchestrator layer in the main() of module2f.
 The comments below indicate what this
 orchestration layer does:

 ```